 - You'll be able to narrow your focus for the upcoming test.

-- Arriving early may allow you time to ask any last minutes questions of instructor or listen to explanations being provided to other students.
-Some study resource suggest that it's better to arrive on time to avoid "brain pickers", student who ask questions right before a test, but we disagree.
+- Arriving early may allow you time to ask any last minute questions from the instructor or listen to explanations being provided to other students.
+Some study resources suggest that it's better to arrive on time to avoid "brain pickers", students who ask questions right before a test, but we disagree.
 We believe there is more to be gained by arriving a little early.

 - It is not uncommon for teachers to alter test details at the last minute.